-1. At a NetWare server console, load sdidiag.nlm.

-At a Windows server, open a command prompt box and run sdidiag.exe.

-NOTE: Sdidiag.nlm ships with NetWare 6.5 or later.
+- 1 At a NetWare server console, load sdidiag.nlm. - At a Windows server, open a command prompt box and run sdidiag.exe. - Sdidiag.nlm ships with NetWare 6.5 or later.
 Sdidiag.exe ships with the Windows version of eDirectory 8.7.3 or later.
-Both files are available as part of a security patch (sdidiag21.exe) associated with Novell TID 2966746 (http://support.novell.com/severlet/tidfinder/2966746).

-2. Log in as an administrator that has management rights over the Security container and the W0.KAP.Security objects by entering the server (full context), the tree name, the user name, and the password.

-3. Enter the command RS -s servername.

-For example, if server1 exists in container PRV in the organization Novell within the Novell_Inc tree, you would type .server1.PRV.Novell.Novell_Inc. for the servername.

-To add a server as an SDI Domain Key Server

-1. From a NetWare server console, load sdidiag.nlm.
+Both files are available as part of a security patch (sdidiag21.exe) associated with Novell TID 2966746 (http://support.novell.com/severlet/tidfinder/2966746). - 2 Log in as an administrator with management rights over the Security container and the W0.KAP.Security objects by entering the server (full context), the tree name, the username, and the password. - 3 Enter the command - For example, if server1 exists in container PRV in the organization Novell within the Novell_Inc tree, you would type .server1.PRV.Novell_Inc. for the servername. - To add a server as an SDI Domain Key Server: - 4 From a NetWare server console, load sdidiag.nlm.